Where a recession might hurt the Puget Sound region worst

 This is also the longest expansion in U.S. history and nobody has repealed the business cycle.

 It’s a truism that national recessions tend to arrive in Seattle a few months later (as opposed to regional downturns, such as the late 1960s-1970s Boeing Bust).
-This is a function of the our high-end, diverse economy.
+This is a function of our high-end, diverse economy.
 And some luck: Dreamliner work and Amazon’s growth worked counter-cyclically in the Great Recession, for example.

 Beyond that, our fortunes depend on the severity and length of a downturn.